Barton Hall Hotel, Barton Seagrave

-Barton Hall Hotel in Barton Seagrave near Kettering is a building of historical significance and is listed on the English Heritage Register.
+Barton Seagrave Hall, now Barton Hall Hotel in Barton Seagrave, near Kettering, is a building of historical significance and is listed on the English Heritage Register.

 It was built in about 1550 and was the home of many notable residents over the next five centuries.
 Today it is a hotel which provides accommodation, restaurant facilities and caters for special events.

 Early owners

-The original house was built in about 1550 by the Humphrey family.
+The original Barton Seagrave Hall was built in about 1550 by the Humphrey family.
 At this time the owner of the property would have been William Humphrey (died 1591) and his wife Jane Lynne.
 They inherited the manor in 1553.
 He also owned land in Swepstone and the church there contains his tomb with his effigy dressed as a knight which is shown.
 Barton Hall passed down through the Humphrey family until 1665 when Nathaniel Humphrey sold it to John Bridges.

-John Bridges (1642-1712) was the father of the famous historian John Bridges (1666-1724).
+John Bridges (1642-1712) was the father of the historian John Bridges (1666-1724).
 He married Elizabeth Trumball who was the sister of Sir William Trumball, secretary of state.
-The couple had twelve children of whom John was the eldest and Charles Bridges, the notable painter the youngest.
+The couple had twelve children of whom John was the eldest and Charles Bridges, the painter the youngest.
 When he died in 1712 his eldest son John Bridges (1666-1724) inherited Barton Hall.